rajat343/cmpe_272_rajat/hello_world_microservice/README.md

 All these 3 services are inside separate folders. use npm install to install modules for each service.

 Also since aggregator-service calls hello-service and world-service separately to get the final output "Hello World" (using docker), they need to be present inside a same docker network.

-Create a docker network using below command. docker network create <network_name> (docker network create my_network => used by me)
+Create a docker network using below command. docker network create <network_name> (eg. docker network create my_network)

 Hello Service
 To build docker image for hello-service, go to the hello directory and run below commands.